 If your cat is generally stressed, then a plug-in calming pheromone diffuser can be useful.
 You may want to seek advice from an animal behaviorist- your vet will be able to put you in touch with a reputable one.

-In most cases a dog will be ok following a cat scratch, but consult your veterinarian if the wound looks infected, your dog seems unwell, or if your dog’s eye is injured.
+In most cases, a dog will be fine following a cat scratch, but consult your veterinarian if the wound looks infected, your dog seems unwell, or if your dog’s eye is injured.
 Try and avoid future incidents by reducing conflict at home, and in particular try and keep puppies safe whilst they are learning their way in the world!